CSC510/SQLvsNOSQL/README.md

 # SQLvsNOSQL
-Comparison between Oracle and MongoDB
+Comparison between MySQL and MongoDB

 ##Background
 The basic concept of SQL database is Relational database.
 The definition of relational database is that it strictly uses relations to store data.
 The way that a relational database matches data is that it uses common characteristics found in the dataset.
 In a table of a relational database, data is divided into sets of rows and columns.
 One example of relational database is Microsoft SQL server.
 It is a set of tables containing data fitted into predefined categories.
 Each table contains one or more data categories in columns, and each row contains a unique instance of data for the categories defined by the columns.
 Without knowing the structure of the database table, users can still have access data from the database.
 But SQL is quite expensive and difficult to scale, because the scaling of relational database has to be distributed on to multiple servers, and handling tables across different servers is a chaos [1].
 Also, data in SQL server has to fit into tables, and it will be very complex to design database structure if data doesn’t fit into tables.